 On the contrary, Dr. Prinstein found that the qualities shared by the well-liked students gave them an advantage in various aspects later in life.

 “… The qualities that made the neighbors want you on a play date – sharing, kindness, openness – carry over to later years and make you better able to relate and connect with others (Nir, 2017).”

-Upon analysis of both his work and the research of others, Prinstein came to an important conclusion about the importance of likability:
+Upon analysis of his work and other research, Prinstein came to an important conclusion about the importance of likability:

 “Not only does likability correlate to positive life outcomes, but it is also responsible, he said, for those outcomes, too.
 ‘Being liked creates opportunities for learning and for new kinds of life experiences that help somebody gain an advantage (Nir, 2017).’”

-Although most students are not busy thinking about how they will get a competitive advantage in their future workplace, it is important to note the impact of likability throughout their lives.
+Most students are not busy thinking about how they will get a competitive advantage in their future workplace.
+But it is important to note the impact of likability throughout their lives.
 The most basic qualities exhibited by children who make for good play dates – “sharing, kindness, and openness” – will help them become popular adolescents and ultimately successful, healthy adults.

 Lovas, M., & Holloway, P. (2009).
 Axis of influence: how credibility & likeability intersect to drive success.
 Garden City, NY: Morgan James Publ.

 Nir, S. M. (2017, April 07).
 Be Nice — You Won’t Finish Last.
 Retrieved April 18, 2017, from https://www.nytimes.com/2017/04/07/education/edlife/be-nice-you-wont-finish-last.html

 The child who is ‘left behind’ most is the one who leaves school without transition readiness.